 - 1. Payment of annual dues when due - 2.
-Representation at one of two conferences per year

-All Associate Member schools will receive a letter at the end of their first year from the OD on behalf of the Membership Committee co-chairs, reviewing the status of participation.
-For applicants that are meeting the associate membership requirements, they will be positively acknowledged.
-For those not meeting the requirements, they will be reminded of the requirement to engage in the membership and to comply with the requirements.
-At the end of the second year, if the school has met the Associate Membership requirements, they will be sent a letter by the Operations Director on behalf of the board requesting additional information.
+Representation at one of two conferences per year of the requirement to engage in the membership and to comply with the requirements.
+At the end of the second year, if the school has met the Associate Membership requirements, they will be sent a letter by the Membership Committee Off-board Co-chair requesting additional information.
 Should a school not meet the membership criteria established, the Membership Committee can take the following actions: